Absence of fast scrambling in thermodynamically stable long-range interacting systems: Connection of unitary time evolution

 where $c_1$ and $c_2$ are constants of $\orderof{1}$ depending on $J_0$, $\alpha$ and $D$. \end{theorem} By using the above theorem and the inequality~\eqref{supp_BHV_bound}, we are going to derive the approximation error of $\| W_X(t)- W_X(t, X[r]) \| $.
 Unfortunately, Theorem~\ref{supp_thm_Hastings} cannot be directly applied to~\eqref{supp_BHV_bound} since $|X[r]^\co|$ is infinitely large in the limit of $n\to \infty$.

-For the derivation of the inequality~\eqref{supp_Hastings_Koma_bound}, we obtain the upper bound as follows: \begin{lemma}[Local approximation] Let $W_X$ be an arbitrary operator on a subset $X$.
+For the derivation of the inequality~\eqref{supp_Hastings_Koma_bound}, we obtain the upper bound as follows: \begin{lemma}[Local approximation] Let $W_X$ be an arbitrary operator on a subset $X$ such that $\|W_X\|=1$.
 Then, $W_X(t)$ is approximated by $W_X(t,X[r])$ in Eq.~\eqref{supp_def:W_X_local_approx} as follows:

 where $c_1$ and $c_2$ has been defined in Theorem~\ref{supp_thm_Hastings}. \end{lemma}

 \textit{Proof of Lemma~\ref{supp_thm_local_approximation}.} We follows the proof in Ref.~\cite{PhysRevX.10.031010} (see Theorem~4 in Supplementary material there).
 We first note that the partial trace in Eq.~\eqref{supp_def:W_X_local_approx} is described by using the random unitary operators: